Sheila Nevins

+the board of directors for the Peabody Awards.

 Early life and education

-Nevins was born to a Jewish family on the Lower East Side of Manhattan in New York City to Stella Nevins (née Rosenberg), a chemist, and Benjamin Nevins, a Russian immigrant post office worker who was also a bookie.
+Nevins was born on the Lower East Side of Manhattan to Jewish parents Stella Nevins (née Rosenberg), a chemist, and Benjamin Nevins, a Russian immigrant post office worker who was also a bookie.
 Nevins' family was very poor and her mother suffered from an acute form of Raynaud's disease, which resulted in amputations of her limbs, and scleroderma.
 Nevins has a younger sister (born 1946) who is a doctor.

 Due to the generosity of her uncle, who was a wealthy inventor, Nevins attended private schools growing up.
 Nevins attended Little Red School House and the High School of Performing Arts in New York City.

 She received a BA in English from Barnard College in 1960.
 In 1963 she received an MFA in Directing from the Yale School of Drama, where she was one of two women in the directing program.

 Career

 In the 1960s, Nevins began her career at the United States Information Agency in Washington, D.C.
 She was hired to play a secretary in the USIA TV series called Adventures in English, which was created to teach English vocabulary, which her character repeated, in foreign countries.
 Nevins then worked as a researcher, cataloging historical footage about World War II at the Library of Congress.
 Nevins said that this immersive work inspired her to shift focus from the fictional world of theater to the fact-based world of documented in film.

 From 1970 to 1973, after moving back to New York, Nevins apprenticed with director Don Mischer and producer Bob Squire.
-Nevins then got a job as a researcher on Al Perlmutter's on the groundbreaking Channel 13 TV show The Great American Dream Machine, eventually working her way up to doing segments and "man on the street" interviews.
+Nevins then got a job as a researcher on Al Perlmutter's groundbreaking Channel 13 TV show The Great American Dream Machine, eventually working her way up to doing segments and "man on the street" interviews.
 Nevins also worked as a director.
 Inspired by the film Salesman, she hired Albert and David Maysles to direct parts of the show.

 In 1973, Nevins was a Field Producer for The Reasoner Report on ABC News.

 From 1973 to 1975, Nevins wrote for Time-Life Films.
 She worked briefly for 20/20.
 Nevins declined Don Hewitt's invitation to be a producer for 60 Minutes.

 In 1975 she began working as a writer and producer for the Children's Television Workshop.
 She also worked at Scribner making recordings of books for blind people.
 Nevins was a researcher then associate producer for The Great American Dream Machine on National Educational Television.

 In 1978 and 1979, Nevins was a producer for the CBS News magazine Who's Who.